Topical steroid withdrawal (TSW): symptoms, risks and how beauty professionals can support clients safely

 “Derived from the Greek word meaning ‘to boil’, its trademark symptoms include recurring instances of redness, inflammation and pruritus,” explains Cigdem Kemal Yilmaz, founder of CPD-accredited skincare education platform Skin Masterclass.

-In the UK up to 20% of school-age children and one in 12 adults suffer from it, representing a huge need for care and solutions.
+In the UK up to 20% of school-age children and one in 12 adults suffer from it.

-Sufferers of eczema often end up going to their GP for help to relieve the itching and subsequent raw and wounded skin.
-They are usually put on topical corticosteroids with little regard for the root cause of the condition.
+Sufferers often go to their GP for help to relieve the itching and subsequent raw and wounded skin.
+Topical corticosteroids are commonly prescribed as first-line treatment to manage inflammation.

 The problem with current eczema care